osscar-org/widget-bzvisualizer/README.md

 ```

 Open `example/example.ipynb` in JupyterLab, VS Code, or your favorite editor to start developing.
 Changes made in `js/` will be reflected in the notebook.

+## Acknowledgements

+We acknowledge support from the EPFL Open Science Fund via the [OSSCAR project](http://www.osscar.org/).